kimberlylee/kylie/README.md

 ### Adding Custom Measurements ##

 Kylie can be used to measure the time it takes to load specific parts of a web page.
-It is as simple as calling `perf.mark("UNIQUE_NAME")` to start the timer and `perf.endMark("UNIQUE_NAME")` to end the timer.
+It is as simple as calling `perf.mark("Twain")` to start the timer and `perf.endMark("Twain")` to end the timer.
 This will capture the elapsed time of the instrumented code and a reference time that can be used to order it within the other metrics.
+All of this will be reported under the mark name "Twain".

 #### Simple Example ####

     <script>
-    perf.mark("ConsoleLog");
+    perf.mark("Twain");
     console.log("Number of DOM elements: " + document.getElementsByTagName("*").length);
-    perf.endMark("ConsoleLog");
+    perf.endMark("Twain");
     </script>

 ### Accessing Metrics ###

 If the beacon URL is set then the data can be read in JSON format from the server.
 Inside the boomerang.js file the URL to report the captured measurements is set in the `beacon_url` url parameter.

-From the browser console or JavaScript you can access the parameters uisng `perf.toJson()`.
+From the browser console or JavaScript you can access the parameters using `perf.toJson()`.

-## What makes this Fork better than any other implementation of Boomerang? ##
+## What makes this fork better than any other implementation of Boomerang? ##

+### Transaction support ###

+Transaction support can be implemented by calling `Perf.startTransaction(transactionName)` and `Perf.endTransaction(transactionName)`.
+This is particularly useful in single page load followed by multiple subsequent user actions.
+For example, a transaction can be started on every click event and ended when the activity triggered by the ‘click’ finishes.
+There will be a metric `txn_[transactionName]` recorded for every such click event.

+### Session support ###

+session ID (`sessionID`), session Length (`rt.sl`) and session start (`rt.ss`) are included in the beacon.
+These can be used to track the session in the case of single page load and multiple actions scenario.

 ### Smaller in size ###